malantonio/wms-ftp-transfer-script/readme.md

-# wms report transfer scripts
+# wms report transfer script

 While OCLC is phasing out uploading periodic WMS reports to an SFTP in favor of ad-hoc reports building, they do plan to continue uploading certain reports on a weekly basis.